 Current window: Select this option to open the destination page in the current browser window.

-Insert/Edit Image: Click on the Insert/Edit Image iconto insert an image.
-Follow these guidelines:
+Insert/Edit Image: Click on the Insert/Edit Image icon

-Click on the Insert/Edit Image icon.
+Click on the Insert/Edit Image icon

 The Insert/Edit Image screen displays: